mymatt/Technical-Test/TEST2.md

 ```
 expose 8080
 ```
-- We could go even further with container isolation by creating user namespaces.
-A new user is created with a range of UIDs, in the /etc/subuid, /etc/subgid

 ### Versioning
 - Fixed tags are used for immutability.
 The tags are the HASH for each commit.
 This is to avoid the scenario of pushing new versions to the same tags
 - Travis provides an Environment Variable for the hash of each commit: ${TRAVIS_COMMIT}
-- In addition to using the Travis Default Environmental Variables, we can use the following git command to retrieve the hash for the last commit
+- In addition, we can use the following git command to retrieve the hash for the last commit
 ```
 git log -1 --pretty=%H
 ```